Skip to content

 Views

-1. Meta Section
+1. Meta section

 The Meta section provides essential metadata for the metric, which includes the title and tags.
 This section helps categorize the metric within specific domains (such as sales, marketing) and use cases (e.g., customer segmentation, product recommendation).
 It also includes a tier to specify the approval level or validation status (e.g., DataCOE Approved).